Skip to main content

 What does it mean to refinance a car?

 Refinancing your car means replacing your current auto loan with a new one.
 The new loan pays off your original loan, and you begin making monthly payments on the new loan.
-The application process for refinancing doesn't take much time, and many lenders can/may make determinations quickly.
+The application process for refinancing doesn't take much time, and many lenders can make determinations quickly.
 Still, there are things to consider before taking the plunge.

 How to refinance a car loan in 5 steps